- Other Rooms

 What You’ll Need

-I love this project, because not only does it solve a really big problem, but you can buy the parts for around $10 at any home improvement center.
-Talk about cost effective!
-I lose that much in bird seed in a weekend.
+I love this project, because not only does it solve a really big problem, but you can buy the parts needed at most any home improvement center.
 To make this baffle, you will need:

 - Stovepipe: One section of 6” diameter by 24” long stovepipe.
 Stovepipe comes in black, but you can also buy galvanized duct pipe and paint it yourself.